wissemchabchoub/ReutersScrapping/README.md

 1. `data`: Where the input tickers are saved and the scrapped articles will be saved
 2. `fetchers`: Contains the main python class
-3. `env` : contains the docker env
+3. `env`: contains the docker env
-4. `Notebook.ipynb` : a jupyter notebook for running and testing
+4. `Notebook.ipynb`: a Jupyter notebook for running and testing